 Levofloxacin is used to treat bacterial infections of the skin, sinuses, kidneys, bladder, or prostate.
 Levofloxacin is also used to treat bacterial infections that cause bronchitis or pneumonia, and to treat people who have been exposed to anthrax.

 Fluoroquinolone antibiotics can cause serious or disabling side effects that may not be reversible.
 Levofloxacin should be used only for infections that cannot be treated with a safer antibiotic.

 Levofloxacin may also be used for purposes not listed in this medication guide.

 Levofloxacin may cause swelling or tearing of a tendon, especially if you are over 60, if you take steroid medication, or if you have had a kidney, heart, or lung transplant.

-To make sure levofloxacin is safe for you, tell your doctor if you have:
+To make sure levofloxacin is safe for you, tell your doctor if you have ever had:

 tendon problems, bone problems, arthritis or other joint problems (especially in children);